cmu-mars/cmu-robotics/documents/p2-cp1.md

 We also intend to specify some metrics based on which we evaluate how ``difficult`` and how ``similar`` two test cases are.
 Therefore, LL could generate ``challenging`` and yet ``different`` test cases, this is what we mean by interesting test cases.
-The metrics are dependent on both specification (including the shape of discharge/charge function and mission parameters) of the mission as well as the perturbation during the mission.
+The metrics are dependent on perturbations during the mission.

 Here are a list of metrics for determining a representative collection of test cases:

-1. The number of interaction terms the power model

-2. The number of obstacle placement as well as number of battery set.
+1. The number of obstacle placement as well as number of battery set.

-3. The number of tasks (determined by the number of way points) and the distance that the robot need to traverse to accomplish the tasks.
+2. The number of tasks (determined by the number of way points) and the distance that the robot need to traverse to accomplish the tasks.

 Any two test cases would be different if the difficulty levels of them are different.
 However, if two test cases are similar with respect to the difficulty of the test, we consider them identical.